 - Make sure that a customer can answer the following questions:

-- Who am I engaging with?
-Who is the advertiser or brand?
+- What company am I engaging with?
+What is the advertiser or brand?

 - What am I being offered?
 What is the service, product, discount, or offer?